jtcriswell/SecDev19/README.md

 > "Pro" or server editions of Windows.*
 >
 > *Beware - apparently some recent versions of KVM on Linux also like to
-> "claim" the hypervisor at boot.*
+> "claim" the hardware virtualization extensions at boot.*

 (This might go without saying, but if your system isn't x86-based, you can't run VirtualBox on it.
 You might be able to run our VM on other platforms